 How to define the purpose of a term paper

 The purpose statement of a term paper should summarize the aims and goals of the paper, as well as the main topic of discussion.
 Put it in your introduction so your reader will have a clear and concise indication of what it is you will be discussing.
-Speak also to what is to be gained by reading your term paper.
+Speak also to what is to be gained by reading your custom term paper.
 When writing your purpose, use specific and concrete images and ideas, not vague ones.
 Make it one or two sentences long, but not any longer.
 Make clear declarations, nothing muddled or murky.
 Finally, be sure your purpose is a goal-oriented one.

 There are a variety of introductory phrases you can use when developing your purpose statement.
 Some of them are listed as follows:

 - The reason for my writing this is…

 - This paper will discuss…